f5devcentral/nginx-one-lab/docs/README.md

 1. Check that the stub_status module is working.

-    - If you are working through the jumphost, open Chromium and navigate to **http://10.1.1.4/nginx_status**

-    - If you are connecting directly through UDF, locate the "NGINX Plus" component and select the "NGINX HTTP" access method.
-Append "/nginx_status" to the end of the address.
+    <APICheck
+        componentName="nginx-plus-1"
+        path="/nginx_status"
+        targetStatusCode={200}
+    />

     ![stub_status page](media/lab3-8.png)

 ### Using a TLS certificate

-1. In the NGINX One console, edit the "/etc/nginx/conf.d/demo.conf" file again to add the following to the server block:
+1. In the NGINX One Console, edit the "/etc/nginx/conf.d/demo.conf" file again for the *<GetVariable name="nginx-plus-1" />* instance to add the following to the server block:

     ```nginx
     listen 443 ssl;